programmableinfrastructure/p24e.io/_guides/service-discovery/bamboo-haproxy-marathon.md

 ### Leverage Marathon App Environment variables

 Marathon app environment variables can be very useful to customize the HAProxy behavior for certain apps.
 One common example is the use of sticky sessions.
-Those are generally frowned upon as they go against the principle of stateless services, so session stickyness should never be made available to all services.
+Those are generally frowned upon as they go against the principle of stateless services, so session stickiness should never be made available to all services.
+Using an app environment variable makes this a deliberate decision on a per-service basis.

-Using an app environment variable makes this a deliberate decision on a per-service basis, one use case we did encounter was implementing a "polling" fallback endpoint to a generally Websockets based service.
+One use case we did encounter was implementing a "polling" fallback endpoint to a generally Websockets based service.
 Using session stickiness can be the lesser of two evils, if the other option is changing your service design to use a shared session storage just for a small minority of clients not supporting Websockets.

-This is how it is done: Inside of a HAProxy `backend` block, add:
+To implement this, replace `balance leastconn` in the `backend` block of `/var/bamboo/haproxy_template.cfg` with this:
+{% raw %}
     {{ if $app.Env.STICKY_SESSIONS }}
     balance url_param sticky
     {{ else }}
+    balance leastconn
+    {{ end }}
+{% endraw %}

-Then, in the Marathon JSON file to deploy your service, add:
+Then, in the Marathon JSON file that you use to deploy your service, add an environment variable called `STICKY_SESSIONS`:

     {
       "id": "my-marathon-app",